Kalaborative/MobOff/README.md

 * Download the best available audio, or video (by `--video` option) in common mobile player compatible extensions.
 * Playlists can also be downloaded.
 * Adds metadata automatically from the title.
-* Add a preffered device to send music, or override it with `--newdevice` option.
+* Add a preferred device to send music, or override it with `--newdevice` option.
 * Delete the downloaded video/music file from the computer via `--delete` option.

 ## How to use?